Braces in South Miami, Pinecrest & Kendall

 Elastics

-If you need bite correction, elastics are essential.
-These are generally strung between an upper bracket hook and a lower bracket hook.
-This pulls the upper jaw backward to correct an overbite, or the lower jaw back to correct an underbite.
+If you need bite correction, elastics are an important part of treatment.
+These small rubber bands are typically strung between an upper bracket hook and a lower bracket hook.
+This gentle pressure helps move the upper jaw backward to fix an overbite or shifts the lower jaw back to correct an underbite.

 Orthodontic Bands